Evolution of the $\gamma$-ray strength function in neodymium isotopes: Spin distributions of the applied reactions

 \section{Spin distributions of the applied reactions}

 Before we can extract the $\gamma$SFs from the first-generation matrix, we have to consider the spin distribution populated in these light-ion reactions compared to the intrinsic spin distribution of the heavy nuclei studied.
-Table~\ref{tab:gsf_parameters} shows typically $\sigma(S_n) \approx 6$, which represents (see Eq.~(\ref{eq:spindist})) an average spin of $\langle J \rangle \approx 7$ with a maximum of $J \approx 15-20$.
-This is a significantly larger spin distribution than expected from the applied $(p,p')$ and $(d,p)$ reactions at low beam energies\footnote{For previous helium-induced reactions on lighter nuclei, the populated spin distribution was much closer to the real intrinsic spin distribution, and corrections were not necessary to perform.}.
+Table~\ref{tab:gsf_parameters} shows typically $\sigma(S_n) \approx 6$, which represents (see Eq.~(\ref{eq:spindist})) an average spin of $\langle J \rangle \approx 7$ with a negligible contribution of spins above $J \approx 15-20$.
+This is a significantly larger spin distribution than expected from the applied $(p,p')$ and $(d,p)$ reactions at low beam energies\footnote{For previous helium-induced reactions on lighter nuclei, the populated spin distribution was much closer to the real intrinsic spin distribution, and performing corrections was not necessary.}.

 In the following, we aim to estimate experimentally the ratio

 between the level density populated in the reaction and the total, intrinsic level density\footnote{By intrinsic level density we mean all available levels within an excitation energy bin (independent on the nuclear reaction applied).} given in Table~\ref{tab:gsf_parameters}.
 With this reduction factor, we can estimate the experimental level density $\rho_{\rm exp}(E)$ for excitation energies up to the neutron separation energy $S_n$, as demonstrated in Fig.~\ref{fig:counting_eta} for $^{147}$Nd by the filled black data points.